Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 As mentioned, this scenario starts at the point where you already have an up and running VMware vSphere environment managed by vCenter.
 The automation will be run from a PowerShell window on a computer (which can be your local computer) that has network connectivity to vCenter.

-  > **NOTE: the script will automatically uninstall any pre-existing Azure CLI versions in the workstation and will deploy the latest 64-bit version, as it is a requirement to deploy the Azure Arc resource bridge**
+  > **Note:** the script will automatically uninstall any pre-existing Azure CLI versions in the workstation and will deploy the latest 64-bit version, as it is a requirement to deploy the Azure Arc resource bridge.

 ## Automation Flow